remimikalsen/workflow-testing/README.md

  - Vitest unit testing
  - Playwright E2E testing

+Using pre-built image with playwright and deps - or build it if it doesn't exist yet, then re-use on next run.

 Testing is done on PR to main

 Building and releaseing is done on push to main - but only if testing passed.